BaherTamer/SwiftSafeUI/Sources/SwiftSafeUI/SwiftSafeUI.docc/SafeModifiers.md

 # SafeModifiers

-Provides a reliable way to use `SwiftUI` modifiers that ensure compatibility across different iOS versions.
+Ensures compatibility for `SwiftUI` modifiers across different iOS versions.

 @Metadata {
     @PageColor(green)
+    @TitleHeading("Catalog")
 }

 ## Overview

-**SafeModifiers** are custom `SwiftUI` modifiers included in the **SwiftSafeUI** package, designed to help developers manage deprecation issues and maintain compatibility across various iOS versions.
+**SafeModifiers** includes custom `SwiftUI` modifiers within the **SwiftSafeUI** framework, specifically designed to ensure compatibility across various iOS versions while reducing code duplication and minimizing technical debt.

-These modifiers encapsulate the necessary logic to apply UI changes while ensuring your app utilizes the latest methods and gracefully falls back to deprecated ones when needed.
+By encapsulating necessary logic, **SafeModifiers** ensures that your app utilizes the latest available modifiers while gracefully falling back to deprecated ones when required.
+This allows you to focus on building your app without worrying about the hassle of writing version-specific checks.

-By using **SafeModifiers**, you can create a seamless and consistent user interface without worrying about version-specific APIs.

 ***